 I wouldn’t have thought it, myself.
 I would have said I wanted passion and romance and drama.
 I might have said the opposite of this a few years ago.
 I might have said, “Give me that man that is passion’s vessel. . .”

 But in recent years, I’ve changed my tune.
-Someone who is not a slave to passion, will consider someone else before he considers himself.
-He is not subject to the tempests and torrents of desire or sail filing winds of fury.
+Someone who is not a slave to passion will consider someone else before he considers himself.
+He is not subject to the tempests and torrents of desire or sail filling winds of fury.
 I wear him in my heart’s core, it turns out, right in my heart of hearts.